Nasserism: History

-During Nasser's lifetime, Nasserist groups were encouraged and often supported financially by Egypt to the extent that many became seen as willing agents of the Egyptian government in its efforts to spread revolutionary nationalism in the Arab world.
+In Nasserism Revitalized (2007) Riexinger discusses how even after Nassers death Nasserism and the foundation it was built on had lasted.
+Riexinger describes how movements such as Islamic Left of Hasan Hanafi coincided with Nasserism.
+Built on the same foundation of anti-imperialism and tied with cultural and religious roots.

 In the 1970s, as a younger generation of Arab revolutionaries came to the fore Nasserism outside Egypt metamorphosed into other Arab nationalist and pan-Arabist movements, including component groups of the Lebanese National Movement during the Lebanese Civil War.
 The main Nasserite movements that continued to be active until today on the Lebanese scene are mainly represented by the organization in Sidon of populist Nasserist partisans (at-Tanzim ash-Sha'bi an-Nassiri) that are led by Oussama Saad and in Beirut as represented mainly by the Al-Mourabitoun movement.
 Both groups have been mainly active since the early 1950s among Arabs and they are currently associated politically with the March 8 coalitions in Lebanese politics.

 Nasserism continues to have significant resonance throughout the Arab world, and informs much of the public dialogue on politics in Egypt and the wider region.
 Prominent Nasserist Hamdeen Sabahi competed in the first round of the 2012 Egyptian presidential election and only narrowly missed out on a position in the run-off against eventual winner Mohamed Morsi.
 He later competed in the 2014 presidential election as one of only two candidates in a run-off, but lost to the other candidate, Abdel Fattah el-Sisi, in a significant landslide victory for the latter.
+In Nasserism and the impossibility of innocence 2021 by Zeyad el Nabolsy, Nabolsy explains that this persistence seen in the elections is a sign that Nasserism has succeeded in transforming into a political ideology.
+Decades after Nasser's death there are still signs of Nasserism active as a political party in Middle Eastern Countries.